Crestron/CH5ShellUtilitiesCli/src/cli/export-components/README.md

 Options:
-    -h, --help,         Help for Exporting components from the './app/project/components/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the files
+    -h, --help,         Help for Exporting components from the './app/project/components/' folder -l, --list,         Prefix for list of component file names --all               Select this option to export all the components

 Export the complete components directory from './app/project/components/' folder.
 To achieve this, use the below commands:
     ch5-shell-cli export:components --all